Twinity: Content

 Twinity is based both on professional and user-generated content.
 Many Twinizens are content creators, developing and selling their own products in the world as well as creating their own machinima.
 Users also set up their own apartments, clubs, shops and lounges in which to host various events or to share with others.
 Starting fall 2010, all users are given starter apartments that they can furnish and decorate themselves.
 Users can create their own furniture or purchase pre-made items from the shops in Twinity.
 Additionally, a real estate agency can be found on the Twinity homepage where the Twinizens can localize an apartment of their choice.
 Within Twinity, an achievement system is offered, which allows users to earn profile badges related to the categories: travel, lifestyle and living.

 Technology

 Twinity uses next-generation texturing technologies to deliver a graphically up-to-date visual experience that can be compared to the latest game releases in the industry.
 This includes such engine features as normal, specular and cube maps.
 Screen space ambient occlusion and glow shader effects finish the final look in the post-rendering.
 Twinity uses 3D mapping data by Tele Atlas, which makes the virtual buildings resemble their look in the real world.

 A major part of the content in Twinity is user-generated.
-Premium members can create 3D-objects, clothes, floor plans and animations which they upload through the Twinity client or export COLLADA files through 3D modelling tools such as Google Sketchup, Blender, Autodesk 3ds Max or Autodesk Maya.
+Premium members can create 3D-objects, clothes, floor plans and animations which they upload through the Twinity client or export COLLADA files through 3D modelling tools such as SketchUp, Blender, Autodesk 3ds Max or Autodesk Maya.

 Twinity uses the 3D Game Engine from BigWorld, an Australian games company for 3D virtual worlds, which was specially created for Metaversum.